exercism/v3/languages/csharp/exercises/concept/inheritance/.docs/instructions.md

 ### 6. Stunned characters cannot do damage

-Update the `Character.Attack()` method to not do any damage to another character if this character is stunned:
+Update the `Character.Attack()` method so that a stunned character cannot cause damage:

 ```csharp
 var warrior = new Warrior();